Vivek-Anand1999/locaRepo/README.md

 <br>
 my name is Vivek
 <br>
-how To you do I am adding New feature
+How To you do I am adding features